Olufunsho-Bolutife/Solutions-Architect-Labs/Week 5/LAB 1/README.md

 After the state of at least one of your instances is InService, you can test your load balancer.

-To confirm that our CLB is up and running, the DNS of the CLB is supposed to take us to the two websites in the previously launched instances consecutively when ever we refresh the page.
+To confirm that our CLB is up and running, the DNS of the CLB is supposed to route us to the two websites in the previously launched instances consecutively when ever we refresh the page.

 Here are screenshots to proof the operation of the NLB